 Read more about SaaS trust architecture in our guide to Ways To Increase Landing Page Social Proof.

 The "Safe, Secure and Easy to Use" section with three reassurance icons sits directly above the closing CTA.
-Security and ease-of-use concerns resurface at the final conversion moment — this section handles them exactly when they're most likely to cause hesitation.
+Security and ease-of-use concerns resurface at the final conversion moment, and this section handles them exactly when they're most likely to cause hesitation.
 Reassurance immediately before the CTA consistently improves completion rates.

 The page runs a single-goal structure: demo request.
 Every CTA leads to the same action, but the copy is adjusted for scroll position.
 The hero CTA is action-forward (“Show Your Free Demo Now”).
 The mid-page CTA after the testimonial grid echoes the same message with a renewed invitation.
 The FAQ section at the bottom converts the final holdouts who needed every question answered before committing.